gamesbook/protograf/docs/source/customised_shapes.rst

             title="Irregular")

-      The top example shows a dot, superimposed with a red cross, at the centroid position of a equilateral Triangle.
+      The top example shows a dot, superimposed with a red cross, at the centroid position of an equilateral Triangle.

-      The middle example shows a dot, superimposed with a red cross, at the centroid position of a isosceles Triangle.
+      The middle example shows a dot, superimposed with a red cross, at the centroid position of an isosceles Triangle.

-      The lower example shows a dot, superimposed with a red cross, at the centroid position of a irregular Triangle.
+      The lower example shows a dot, superimposed with a red cross, at the centroid position of an irregular Triangle.

 ===== ======